-Cookie dough flavored ice cream filled with cookie dough pieces and mini chocolate chips.
+Get ready for the ULTIMATE cookie dough ice cream!
+This is cookie dough flavored ice cream filled with cookie dough chunks and mini chocolate chips.
 The ice cream itself actually tastes like cookie dough!
-No ice cream maker needed.
+No ice cream maker is needed for this easy no-churn recipe.

-Cookie dough pieces: start by making a small batch of (egg-free) chocolate chip cookie dough.
+Cookie dough chunks: start by making a small batch of (egg-free) chocolate chip cookie dough.
 Place the cookie dough in the refrigerator to firm up while you continue with the ice cream base.

-Cookie dough flavored ice cream: a combination of browned butter, brown sugar, sweetend condensed milk, vanilla, and whipped cream make this dreamy ice cream base.
+Ice cream base: a combination of browned butter, brown sugar, sweetend condensed milk, vanilla, and whipped cream make this delicious ice cream base.

 Assembly: layer the ice cream base, mini chocolate chips, and pieces of cookie dough into a freezer safe container (I use a loaf pan) and place it in the freezer overnight.